 Filters are manufactured from differing materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters trap more dirt but may decrease your equipment’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may tempted to use a HEPA filter, remember that's like installing a MERV 16 filter in your comfort system.
 It’s extremely unrealistic your equipment was created to handle that amount of resistance.
-If you’re troubled by indoor air quality in the Wasatch Front region, think about installing a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This unit works alongside your heating and cooling system.